 Today the path up the steps can get muddy and overgrown, but there is an alternative route up the hillside behind the ruins of Castedge Farm.
 (See my Goyt Valley Walk 2: Errwood Hall for details and walk description.)

 The main gravestone is that of Samuel Grimshawe who died in 1883, his wife, Jessie, and son Arthur (also known as Samuel), who died in infancy.
-Other names inscribed on either side of this memorial are those of Mary (the last of the Grimshawes) who died in 1934, and her husband Helier Gosselin (d.
-1924).
-And Genevieve – the Grimshawe elder(?) sister who died in 1929, and her husband Captain Preston (d.
-1901).
+Other names inscribed on either side of this memorial are those of Mary (the last of the Grimshawes) who died in 1930, and her husband Helier Gosselin (d.1924).
+And Genevieve – the younger sister (d.1929) – and her husband Captain Preston (d.1901).

 Click here for a detailed history of the Grimshawe family and their stewardship of the Errwood Estate, taken from Gerald Hancock’s book, Goyt Valley Romance.